GomuOP/IITBHU-CabSharing/README.md

 - **Implementing Server-Side Rendering (SSR)**: Initially, we faced challenges while integrating server-side rendering into our Next.js application.
 However, with the help of the Next.js framework and thorough documentation, we were able to implement SSR successfully.
 - **Managing Mobile and Web UI**: We encountered difficulties in ensuring a seamless user experience on both mobile and web platforms.
 Through responsive design techniques and media queries, we were able to optimize the UI for different devices and screen sizes.

-## Getting Started

-To run the CabShare-IITH project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/CabShare-IITH.git`
-2. Install dependencies: `cd CabShare-IITH` and `npm install`
-3. Set up Firebase:
-   - Create a new Firebase project at [https://console.firebase.google.com](https://console.firebase.google.com)
-   - Enable Firestore database and Authentication services in the Firebase project
-   - Obtain the Firebase configuration values and update them in the project's `.env.local` file
-4. Add your firebase configuration to the `./firebase` component
-5. Start the development server: `npm run dev`
-6. Open the application in your browser at `http://localhost:3000`

 ## Contributing

-I welcome contributions to enhance the features and functionality of CabShare-IITH.
+I welcome contributions to enhance the features and functionality of CabShare-IITBHU.
 If you have any suggestions, bug fixes, or new feature implementations, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact